Nette Documentation Preview

 write(string $file, string $content, int $mode=0666)void

-Writes the $content to a $file.
-Throws an exception Nette\IOException on error occurred.
+Writes the string $content to the file $file.
+Throws a Nette\IOException on error.

 FileSystem::write('/path/to/file', $content);